IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

 ### Our chain changes

 When _our_ chain evolves, we get a new fragment.
-If our new fragment still intersects with their chain, all is well.
-Otherwise, we throw away their fragment, wait for the pipeline to drain, initiate the intersection finding protocol again, and establish a new fragment for the upstream node.
+If our new fragment still intersects with their fragment, all is well.
+Otherwise, we throw away their fragment, wait for the pipeline to drain, re-initiate the intersection finding protocol again, and establish a new fragment for the upstream node.

+Note: It's not impossible that such a new intersection might exist.
+For example, if both the upstream node and we are part of a network that temporarily got disconnected from the rest of the world, we might at roughly the same time attempt to switch to the same, much longer, chain when we get reconnected.
+The check is also not expensive, so there is no need to try to be more clever here and decide if we can disconnect without doing the check.

 This is a simple approach, but we need to argue why simply draining the pipe (rather than executing the instructions) and throwing away their fragment is